 1. Writing/spelling words backwards.
-This code was also elucidated by Aleister Crowley: “Let the Exempt adept first train himself to think backwards by external means … Let him learn to write backwards with either hand … Let him learn to walk backwards … Let him practise speaking backwards; thus ‘I am He” let him say: ‘Eh ma I” (Liber Al vel leges, CMXIII).
+This code was also elucidated by Aleister Crowley in his satanic revelation: “Let the Exempt adept first train himself to think backwards by external means … Let him learn to write backwards with either hand … Let him learn to walk backwards … Let him practise speaking backwards; thus ‘I am He” let him say: ‘Eh ma I” (Liber Al vel leges, CMXIII).

 This “law of reversal” is also used by occultists in the entertainment world when they spell words or names backward e.g Oprah – Harpo (production).

 2. Personality changes.
-A naturally kind, jovial person quickly changes into a depressive, violent and argumentative persona.
+A naturally kind, jovial person quickly changes into a depressed, slovenly, violent and argumentative persona.
 Rebellion is usually a vital sign.
 Some will start to talk like a sage or in rhymes.

 3. Becoming very secretive and reclusive.
-There is a mind control spirit that usually latches itself to people dabbling in the occult.
+There seems to be a mind control spirit that usually latches itself to people dabbling in the occult.
 It makes them pull away from everyone – especially from real Christians – and will only make them move with like-minded folks.
 It is a method used to seal their minds from the truth.